-The Spill layer displays all the channels in the selected Link Group, regardless of the channel types.
+The Spill view displays all the channels in the selected Link Group, regardless of the channel types.
 Linked controls can be adjusted and a DCA can be used to trim all faders in the group.

-The Spill button is located on the Layres panel.
-Click the Spill button to access the view.
-Select a Link/DCA channel (on the left side of the mixer) to view its associated Spill pages.
+Click the Spill button in the Link section to access the view.
+Select a Link/DCA channel to view its associated Spill pages.